-Solar heating panels installations are a good choice for homes
+Solar heating panels are a good choice for your home

 “A lesser known solar panel solution is available.
 Welcome to the world of solar heating panels.”

 Unlike photovoltaic (PV), solar heating panels harvest the latent heat energy in the atmosphere which is used within your home to contribute to water heating and sometimes space heating.

 PV solar panels use the sun’s photons to generate electricity.
 Contrary to people’s belief, this does work well in our climate, despite our overcast climate.
 However, solar thermal is a good green energy source as it is not dependent on the intensity or longevity of the sunlight.

 There are basically two types of solar heating panels:

 - Evacuated solar tubes.

 Flat plate collectors can be fixed on the roof tiles or integrated into the roof line.
 Once installed your boiler or immersion heater will be used as a back up to heat the water further to reach the temperature set by your thermostat if the solar water heating does not reach your required temperature.